James Russell Lowell,

 - Most significantly, the percentage of people that declare to experience loneliness has remained more or less stable even if living alone is much more common than before.

-- Another of the prevalent journalism theories (internet and social media will result in an increase of individualism and loneliness) seems not to be supported by empirical studies: those who use social media report having a more active social life and more frequent personal interaction with other (outside of social media itself, of course).
+- Another of the prevalent journalism theories (internet and social media will increase individualism and loneliness) seems not to be supported by empirical studies: those who use social media report having a more active social life and more frequent personal interaction with other (outside of social media itself, of course).

 Not much to add about this, either.
-But in this case is less due to any reticence in discussing personal matters and more to the fact that I am not really very concerned about societal level trends.
+But in this case, is less due to any reticence in discussing personal matters and more to the fact that I am not very concerned about societal level trends.

 Despite this, the chapter was interesting for me because it tried to put some numbers where most media reporting is repeating the same old song about how internet/social media is turning anyway in a sort of lonely self-recluse.